-4 Is this list the sort of thing you will find on television or the internet?
+1 Is this list the sort of thing you will find on television or the internet?
 We need to remember Psalm 101:3, "I will set nothing wicked before my eyes".

-5 Paul is forthright in offering himself as an example, which is a challenge to us to live in such a way that we can do the same.
-He even guarantees the blessing of 'the God of peace'.
+2 Paul is forthright in offering himself as an example, which is a challenge to us to live in such a way that we can do the same.
+He even guarantees the blessing of "the God of peace".

-6 In the context Paul isn't claiming to be all-powerful ("I can do all things"), but God's grace is sufficient for meeting whatever comes his way.
+3 In the context Paul is not claiming to be all-powerful ('I can do all things'), but God's grace is sufficient for meeting whatever comes his way.

-7 I suppose he means the beginning for them.
+4 I suppose he means the beginning for them.

-8 When we die we can't take any money or material goods with us, but we can send it on ahead, investing in Christ's Kingdom.
+5 When we die we cannot take any money or material goods with us, but we can send it on ahead, investing in Christ's Kingdom.

-9 2 Corinthians 9:6-12 explains how God's economy works.
+6 2 Corinthians 9:6-12 explains how God's economy works.